davkk/masters-thesis/typst/main.typ

 #figure(
   pdf("../data/eff_cont_1d.pdf", width: 100%),
   caption: [
-    A comparison of the reconstruction efficiency (a) and the contamination factor (b) for different particle types.
+    A comparison of the reconstruction efficiency (a) and the contamination factor (b) for different particle types.\
+    The statistical errors appear smaller than the plotted points.
   ],
 ) <fig:eff-cont>